rust-lang/rust/doc/rust.md

 channels, tasks).

-Support for other built-in types such as simple types, tuples, records, and tags is open-coded by the Rust compiler.
+Support for other built-in types such as simple types, tuples, records, and enums is open-coded by the Rust compiler.